-Nicole Stelle Garnett is an adjunct fellow at the Manhattan Institute who also writes regularly for City Journal.
+Nicole Stelle Garnett is a senior fellow at the Manhattan Institute who also writes regularly for City Journal.
 She is the author of Lost Classroom, Lost Community: Catholic Schools' Importance in Urban America (University of Chicago Press, 2014) and Ordering the City: Land Use, Policing and the Restoration of Urban America (Yale University Press, 2009) as well as numerous articles on education policy, urban development, and land-use planning.

 Garnett is the John P. Murphy Foundation Professor of Law at the University of Notre Dame, where she is also a fellow of the Institute for Educational Initiatives and the senior policy advisor for the Alliance for Catholic Education, a program engaged in a wide array of efforts to strengthen and sustain K-12 Catholic schools.